University of California, Berkeley

 Summer Workshop in Qualitative Research Methods

 The Center for Ethnographic Research (CER) Summer Workshop provides mentorship, hands-on research experience, and advanced training in designing and executing a project using qualitative methods for motivated undergraduates and beginning graduate students.
-The CER Summer Workshop will provide students with six weeks of intensive accelerated methodological training in the design and practice of qualitative methods in weekly seminars taught by advanced graduate students.
+The CER Summer Workshop will provide students with six weeks of intensive accelerated methodological training in the design and practice of qualitative methods in weekly seminars taught by an advanced graduate student.
 The topics in the seminars include the following:

 During the CER workshop, students develop an empirical research project proposal for an honors thesis, masters thesis, advanced methods class, scholarly article, or conference presentation.
 In this process, students develop hands-on research and logistical experience and receive structure and guidance in the development of an independent and original project.
 Students will walk away with a refined 6-page research proposal for an honors thesis, masters thesis, graduate school, or fellowship application.
 They will also gain first-hand experience in qualitative research data collection and analysis methods through a collective research project conducted during the six weeks of the workshop.